remarkjs/remark-usage/readme.md

 }
 ```

-Log something which isn’t captured because it’s not not a string.
+Log something which isn’t captured because it’s not a string.

 ```javascript
 console.log(this);